Find out how to apply for a place at Kent through Clearing.

 Check course vacancies regularly

 Course availability will change quickly during Clearing, especially on results day.
-Universities will update their course vacancies in real time on their websites, so make them your first port of call.
-Bear in mind that popular courses fill quickly; which is why it’s a good idea to have other options in the bag.
+We update our course vacancies in real time, so make our website your first port of call.
+Bear in mind that popular courses fill quickly.
+It’s a good idea to have other options in mind when you start to make your applications.

 Apply to universities and receive offers